kburns/cism_dedalus_2023/README.md

 ## Example scripts

-The main code documentation also contains a [range of example scripts](https://dedalus-project.readthedocs.io/en/latest/pages/tutorials.html#example-scripts) showing the typical usage of Dedalus in an HPC environment (e.g. executing model scripts rather than notebooks).
+The main code documentation also contains a [range of example scripts](https://dedalus-project.readthedocs.io/en/latest/pages/tutorials.html#example-scripts) showing the typical usage of Dedalus in an HPC environment (i.e. executing model scripts rather than notebooks).
 These examples are designed to run within several minutes on a single core / laptop, but can be easily scaled up to production sized simulations on a cluster.
 Many users begin implementing their own models based on one of these scripts.